-Online sports betting is now legal in New York along with in-person gambling at licensed casinos in the state.
+Online sports betting New York is legal since January 2022, along with in-person gambling at licensed casinos in the state.
 Regardless of your preference for in-person or mobile betting, the tax treatment of your winnings is critical.

 That applies to a slot machine hit, lucrative online parlay wager or a winning New York State Lottery ticket.
 All are gambling income, considered taxable by the IRS and should be reported on your federal and New York income tax returns.
 New York (especially New York City residents) has some of the highest tax rates in the nation, which can make tax issues more complex.